imgopi41/Formula1_PrettyTable/README.md

 **III.
 Workflow**

-  1.This is simple Python table that shows Formula 1 Drivers details 2.Using PrettyTable module F1 table is created 3.Position, Drivers name, Number, Points and Gap are used followed by Sql table 4.Variable called "table" is assigned to store the data of F1 racers 5.User can add extra data inside rows and field_names
+1. This is simple Python table that shows Formula 1 Drivers details.
+2. Using PrettyTable module F1 table is created
+3. Position, Drivers name, Number, Points and Gap are used followed by Sql table
+4. Variable called "table" is assigned to store the data of F1 racers
+5. User can add extra data inside rows and field_names

 **IV.
 Demo**